praveen2003datascience/Task-1/README.md

 # Run the Code:
 #### Execute the Python scripts to generate the visualizations.
 You can use Jupyter Notebook or any Python environment of your choice.

-# License
-#### This project is licensed under the MIT License.
-See the LICENSE file for details.

 # Contributing
 #### Feel free to open issues or submit pull requests if you have improvements or suggestions.